Spring 2014 Speakers & Workshops

 This workshop will particularly benefit faculty and staff who are motivated to work to address unconscious and institutional racism in the classroom and in work settings.
 The session assumes a very basic understanding of culture, identity development and prejudice.
 It will focus on the different ways race impacts perceptions and relationship.
 It seeks to introduce many of the complex aspects of both race and prejudice.
 You'll recieve an email with the location once you register.

-On April 2, Dr. Ruha Benjamin will be delivering two talks on the intersections between science and race.
-Dr. Benjamin's teaching and research interests are in the areas of science, medicine and biotechnology; the construction and naturalization of racial and gender taxonomies; science policy, public health and social theory.
-Click here for information about these talks.
+On April 2nd and 3rd, Dr. Ruha Benjamin will be delivering a public lecture and a workshopon the intersections between science and race.
+Dr. Ruha Benjamin's teaching and research interests are in the areas of science, medicine and biotechnology; the construction and naturalization of racial and gender taxonomies; science policy, public health and social theory.